Kathleen Freeman: Television

 In 1948, Peggy Webber saw Freeman on stage at the Circle Theatre, and hired her for Webber's live local series "Treasures of Literature", her first television job.
 From 1988 to 2001, Freeman appeared in more than 50 productions of the California Artists Radio Theatre, which records live performances of classic books and plays for KPCC (FM), KPFK NPR Playhouse, and National Public Radio, for Peggy Webber, the executive director.

 In addition to teaching acting classes in the Los Angeles area, Freeman was a familiar presence on television.
 In 1958–59, she appeared three times on Buckskin, a children's program set in a hotel in a fictitious Montana town.
 She appeared from the 1950s until her death in regular or recurring roles on many sitcoms, including six episodes of The Bob Cummings Show (as Bertha Krause), Topper (as Katie the maid), and The Donna Reed Show (as Mrs. Celia Wilgus, the Stones' busybody next door neighbor).
 In 1964, she appeared in five episodes of The Lucy Show.
-Later, she was cast on Hogan's Heroes as Frau Gertrude Linkmeyer.
+Later, she was cast in a recurring role on Hogan's Heroes as Frau Gertrude Linkmeyer.
 In 1973, she had a co-starring role with Dom DeLuise in the sitcom Lotsa Luck (based on the British sitcom On the Buses).

 She appeared in several episodes of Wagon Train, Funny Face (as Kate Harwell), I Dream of Jeannie (as a grouchy supervisor in a fantasy preview of Major Nelson's future, and later as a hillbilly), the short-lived prehistoric sitcom It's About Time (as Mrs. Boss), and as a nurse in Love, American Style.

 Freeman played Sgt.
 Carter's mother in a 1969 episode of Gomer Pyle, U.S.M.C., as well as appearing as a different character in a 1968 episode of the same series.
 She also made multiple appearances on The Beverly Hillbillies as various characters.

 She appeared as the voice of Peg Bundy's mom, an unseen character in several episodes of Married... with Children.
 She also appeared in episodes of Mama's Family, Growing Pains, Simon & Simon, ALF, L.A.
 Law, The Golden Girls, Doogie Howser, M.D., Roseanne, Coach, ER, Home Improvement, and many other shows in the 1980s and 1990s.

 Besides her role in The Full Monty, she remained active in her final years with a regular voice role in As Told by Ginger, a voice bit in the animated feature film Shrek, and a guest appearance on the sitcom Becker.
 In her final episode of As Told by Ginger, "No Hope for Courtney", Freeman's character Mrs. Gordon retires from her teaching job.
 The script originally was written to have Gordon return to Lucky Elementary School, but Freeman died during production, so the episode was rewritten to have Gordon die as well and was dedicated in Freeman's memory.